What is ventilation and how does it affect my plants?

 In small areas you will be both actively extracting and filtering stale air using an extractor fan, carbon filter, ducting and connection parts, and also passively drawing in fresh air through vents or holes in your growing area/tent.
-In larger areas, the active extraction/filtration described above should be accompanied by the active intake of air via another fan at the bottom of the room/tent and ideally a small piece of ducting and the necessary connection parts.
+In larger areas, the extraction described above should be accompanied by the active intake of air via another fan at the bottom of the room/tent and ideally a small piece of ducting and the necessary connection parts.

-Your ventilation/extraction system will typically hang high up towards the back of the grow room or tent.
+Your extraction system will typically hang high up towards the back of the grow room or tent.
 Please refer to the article 'Master the Art of Ventilation - Setting Up A Complete System' for advice on installing all of the components.